oat431/oat431/README.md

 ### Hi there I'm Oat 🌷

-- ⚒  A Software Engineer (mostly working on backend, and architecture design)
+- ⚒  A Software Engineer (mostly working on backend, database and architecture design)
 - 🔭 I’m currently working on very big company in Thailand
 - 🔫 I completed my university with this [senior project](https://github.com/Transmatter) which helping viusally impaired surf the internet.
 - ⚡ Fun fact: I really love Coffee ☕ and Green tea 🍵